Spike Lee's wife directs documentary examining maternal mortality crisis

-PALM BEACH COUNTY, Fla. — Healthy Mothers Healthy Babies continues to champion infant and maternal health since its inception in Palm Beach County.
+PALM BEACH GARDENS, Fla. — Healthy Mothers Healthy Babies continues to champion infant and maternal health since its inception in Palm Beach County.

-During HMHB's annual "Moment" luncheon, WPTV Anchor Hollani Davis facilitated a one-on-one chat with this year's featured speaker.
+During HMHB's annual "Moment" luncheon, WPTV facilitated a one-on-one chat with this year's featured speaker.

 Tonya Lewis Lee co-directed "Aftershock," a documentary examining the maternal mortality crisis.
 The documentary debuted at the Sundance Film Festival last year and just picked up a Peabody award.

-Lee told Davis she had the full support of her husband, acclaimed director Spike Lee, to put this problem on screen and convey what she says is a fundamental human rights issue.
+Lee told WPTV she had the full support of her husband, acclaimed director Spike Lee, to put this problem on screen and convey what she said is a fundamental human rights issue.

 Lee said what she is most proud of is that the film has been a catalyst for starting an important conversation about this maternal epidemic.

-Healthy Mothers Healthy Babies says in Palm Beach County, 27 women per 1,000 had severe maternal morbidity in 2021 (near death childbirth experience) and six women died from childbirth complications.
+Healthy Mothers Healthy Babies said in Palm Beach County, 27 per 1,000 women had severe maternal morbidity in 2021 (near-death childbirth experience) and six women died from childbirth complications.